ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 copied structure is made available to all BL2 code through the ``bl2_plat_sec_mem_layout()`` function.

-On ARM standard platforms, this function also:
+On Arm standard platforms, this function also:

 -  Initializes a UART (PL011 console), which enables access to the ``printf`` family of functions in BL2.